kevgo/dot-files/guides/windows.md

 ### install Windows

-From scratch:
+from scratch:

 - create USB installer
   - best to use Microsoft's [media creation tool](https://www.microsoft.com/en-us/software-download/windows10) for this
 - on HP Spectre, hold `ESC` during power-up to see BIOS options

-Reinstall existing Windows:
+reinstall existing Windows:

 1. hit `F11` during startup to boot into recovery mode
 1. reset this PC

-### setup Windows
+### set up Windows

 1.  choose account
     - the online account syncs many of the settings, but enforces username "kevin"